 Worse still, because idioms are so informal, they are constantly changing.
 This means that even custom-designed dictionaries and workbooks can quickly become obsolete.
 Even the best books cannot possibly contain all of the idioms you are likely to encounter in authentic English media.
 Fortunately, even though the challenge may seem overwhelming, we are here to help.

-With our Idioms Blog Series, you can find plenty of examples to help you further your practice.
 Between us and the world of English-language media – magazines, television, movies, and music are all great ways reinforce what you have learned — we can virtually guarantee that your persistence will pay off.
 Expert use is only a matter of time!